 Liberation commemoration programme (continuously updated)

 During your stay in Strasbourg in November, you can enjoy a wide range of events celebrating the 80th anniversary of the liberation.
-Here are the first confirmed events, with more details to follow as they are announced!
+Here is an overview of the main events planned.

 Exhibition at the Historical Museum of Strasbourg